MahmoudMahfouz21295/source_search/README.md

 This is a simple Python script that allows me to find interesting data in the source code of any web page.

 Data Example:
 - Comments
 - Javascript Files
 - Meta-Tags Information

-Usage :-
+Usage:
   python3 source_search.py https://www.domain.com/